D00RDASH/AIPortfolio-Jeremy-Okyere/Lab 04: Text Representation/README.md

 Problem Statement: I need to learn how computers turn understand and process text.

+Approach and methodology:

+Results and evaluation:

+Your learning outcomes: